 Chris Morton is a marcom/technical editor, author, proofreader, layout artist, and publisher who has been engaged in the general B2B/B2C, IT, infosec, and medical device realms for over 25 years.

 Known for raising the bar, I'd like to help turn your lead into gold.
-My editing promotes readability and retention in all forms of business communications while abating mediocrity.
+My writing and editing promotes readability and retention in all forms of business communications.
+At the same time it dispenses with mediocrity.

 Being a 5th-generation Scripps family member to publish in the US (for 145 years), ink runs in my blood.
 Knowing how to present it in a compelling way to promote your goods and services is intrinsic—whether it's on paper or on the web.

 With more than 25 years' personal experience serving companies ranging from Hewlett-Packard and Microsoft to Medrobotics and MedQIA, I’ve dealt with requirements and issues enterprises like yours face every day.
 This equates to my likely having a unique perspective regarding your communications goals.

 An editor doesn't need to be an expert in your subject matter.
 I excel at evaluating your content through the eyes of your clients, prospects, other targeted readers—and even your executives.
 This can be tremendously helpful in helping you get your messaging across in a succinct manner.

 I can also help you save face—such as the author who wrote "...alley their fears" when they meant "allay."
 No spell checker would have flagged that.
 Or how about the booth designer who had my client providing "quantitive image analysis?"
 Thankfully I had the opportunity to catch that error before an observant expo attendee pointed it out to them.

 Inherently my service includes an on-the-fly gap analysis.
 I consider what's missing that could make your story more compelling or help its logic progression.
 And as an additional value-add proposition, often I'm able to suggest process improvements that may result in cost reductions or workflow efficiency gains.